NCRB-UNAC Executive Committee

 MEMBERS AT LARGE:

-Georgina has spent most of her career as an advocate and director for various organizations with particular interest in environmental sustainability and human rights, such as serving as Co-Chair, to the Standing Committee on Multiculturalism, Director of Canadian Friends of Haifa University, Trans Lobby Group, Nelson Mandela Children’s Fund (Canada), Ontario Cabinet for the Friends of Canadian Museum for Human Rights, Ontario Chamber of Commerce and as delegate to the first World Forum for Democracy.
-She has been actively involved with UNAC since 2009 and has been a director of the local branch for 5 years.
-Georgina is also currently a Director with the Canadian Organic Growers, a member of Rotary International, and serves as a Climate Leader (Champion) with former US Vice-President Al Gore’s Climate Reality Project and Canada’s new Climate Reality Hub.
+Georgina has spent most of her career as an advocate and director for various organizations with particular interest in environmental sustainability and human rights.
+She’s served as Co-Chair, to the Standing Committee on Multiculturalism, Director of Canadian Friends of Haifa University, Trans Lobby Group, Nelson Mandela Children’s Fund (Canada), Ontario Cabinet for the Friends of Canadian Museum for Human Rights, Ontario Chamber of Commerce and as delegate to the first World Forum for Democracy.
+She has been actively involved with UNAC since 2009 and has been a director of the local branch for 6 years.
+Georgina is also currently a Director with the Canadian Organic Growers, International Service / Global Affairs and World Community Service Chair of the Southern Ontario Western New York Rotary International Club, serves as a Climate Leader (Champion) with former US Vice-President Al Gore’s Climate Reality Project and member of Canada’s new Climate Reality Hub (Ottawa), and has recently joined Women, Peace and Security Network-Canada.

 I live a double life as a Web Designer and Digital Strategist by night and a Senior Analyst in the Canadian Federal Government (Department of Immigration, Refugees, and Citizenship) by day.
 While my two careers may seem very different on the surface, both benefit from my strategic thinking and analysis skills, strong client service focus and drive to excel at everything I do.
 I started my web design business, Honey Lane Creative, several years ago as a creative hobby and have turned it into a thriving side hustle.
 I am most proud of the volunteer work I have done with the United Nations Association in Canada (National Capital Region Branch), allowing me to apply my web design/development skill set to my passion for supporting international causes and helping refugees.